 Short Courses and Workshops sponsored or recognized by the Mineralogical Society of America (MSA), the Geochemical Society (GS), the Deutsche Mineralogische Gesellschaft (DMG, The German Mineralogical Society), and the European Mineralogical Union (EMU).

-Short Courses are 2-4 day in length and are in-depth reviews of a broad topic.
+Short Courses are currently being held Virtually via Zoom and are in-depth reviews of a broad topic.
 Published proceedings of the MSA and GS short courses will appear as a volume in the Reviews in Mineralogy and Geochemistry series.

 Workshops are are shorter, focused topic or technique, and generally do not result in a publication:

 Most workshops will be of either one of these types, but that does not preclude occasional examples which cross these boundaries or have elements of both a Workshop and a Short Course.
 This may be especially true when MSA is not the main organizer of the 'workshop'... as with the courses on Diffusion, organized with the Deutsche Mineralogische Gesellschaft (DMG, The German Mineralogical Society).